Eeems-Org/remarkable.guide/src/devel/device/display.rst

 Setting the brightness outside of the range you can select in xochitl will make the battery drain faster, and may have unintended side effects that could damage the device.
 :raw-html:`</div>`

-The backlight can also be adjusted programmatically by writing to the `/sys/class/backlight/rm_frontlight/brightness` file.
+The frontlight can also be adjusted programmatically by writing to the `/sys/class/backlight/rm_frontlight/brightness` file.
 The value written to this file should be between 0 and 2047, where 0 is completely off and 2047 is the maximum brightness.

 .. code-block:: shell